Peach Moscow Mule

 Make the Peach Moscow Mule

-- In the blender, puree a peach.
+- Puree a peach in a blender.
 (If you don’t have a peach and can’t find good ones, feel free to use peach nectar instead!
 The puree will be thicker, but nectar provides the awesome peachy flavor we’re looking for.)

-- Use a spoon to stir up the ingredients.
+- Use a spoon to stir up the ingredients until they are combined.

 - Top with ice, and enjoy immediately.